some-mthfka/hu.dwim.sdl/README.md

 number and they return another number, and if the number returned is less than the one passed, that's an error and the user calls `SDL_GetError`.
 I don't think C2FFI supports this case.
-Anyway, I redefined these manually with error checks in [](core-extras.lisp).
+Anyway, I redefined these manually with error checks in [core-extras](core-extras.lisp).
 I haven't tested them and, in fact, the current specs are out of date and don't have them at all.
 Unmodified versions prefixed with % should be available for these.

 **There are many functions, some were picked with regexps, others were picked by hand, some could've been misjudged: there could have been errors.
 If something